bw2/bw2.github.io/2023-07-31-adjacent-repeats-in-expansion-hunter-catalogs.md

 }
 ```

-To understand how specifying adjacent loci affects ExpansionHunter, I wrote a script that adds adjacent loci to existing STR catalogs.
+To understand how specifying adjacent loci affects ExpansionHunter performance, I wrote a script that adds adjacent loci to existing STR catalogs.
 It takes any ExpansionHunter variant catalog (such as the Illumina [catalog of 174k polymorphic loci](https://github.com/Illumina/RepeatCatalogs)) as well as a catalog of all STRs in the reference genome (such as those produced by running TandemRepeatFinder) and outputs a new catalog after adding adjacent repeats that are within a user-defined distance from the original locus.
 This script is called `add_adjacent_loci_to_expansion_hunter_catalog` and is available in the [str_analysis](https://github.com/broadinstitute/str-analysis) repo:

 ```
 usage: add_adjacent_loci_to_expansion_hunter_catalog.py [-h] --ref-fasta REF_FASTA [-d MAX_DISTANCE_BETWEEN_ADJACENT_REPEATS]